Beyond the Book: Creating a Writing Career

 Most writers don’t think beyond writing “The End,” but if you intend to be a professional author, you need to have a plan and make smart career choices to stay on the path to meet your long-term goals—from mapping your next books out, to landing the right agent, and signing with the right publisher.

-Chantelle Aimée Osman will discuss a solid strategy for laying the foundations to career success.
+Chantelle Aimée Osman, the editor of Agora Books, discusses a solid strategy for laying the foundations to career success.

 - How to diagnose your manuscript is ready, standard editing mistakes new authors make and how to avoid them.

 - Starting to build your team: finding the right agent, and how to get your query to the top of the pile (finding agents: including having more than one agent for film, foreign, etc., how to know if they’re right for you, query letter, synopsis, pitching: in person and in writing).

 - Building your team, step two: finding the right publisher (the difference between small, independent and major, considerations in making these decisions as it relates to an author’s overall career plan).